A New Peace Monument Appears in Harumi

 ■Toyomi Elementary School (upper left photo)

 Opened in 1980 (Showa 55).
-Located opposite Harumi's athlete village across the Asashio Canal, during the Tokyo 2020 Olympic Games, the Brazilian team's Family and Friends Lounge (a place where athletes and others can interact with family and friends) It seems to provide a place for training such as warm-up and cool-down.
-The mosaic painting depicts the moment when judo's single spine is about to be decided right now.
-I hope you can see such a scene at the Tokyo 2020 Games.
+Located opposite Harumi's athlete's village across the Asashio Canal, during the Tokyo 2020 Olympic Games, the Brazilian team's Family and Friends Lounge (a place for athletes to interact with family and friends) It seems to provide a place for training such as warm-up and cool-down.
+Mosaic painting depicts the moment when a single shoulder of judo is about to be decided right now.
+I hope you can see this scene at the Tokyo 2020 Games.

-Reiganjima Hirone Elementary School, which was destroyed by the Great Kanto Earthquake, merged with Echizen Hori Hirone Elementary School, and was born in 1927.
-Located in the middle of the Shinkawa district, it is a historic school with people who have been attending for three or four generations for parents and children.
-In mosaic paintings, athletics such as shot throws, spear throws, and hurdles are drawn.
+Reiganjima Jinjo Elementary School and Echizen Hori Jinjo Elementary School, which were destroyed by fire in the Great Kanto Earthquake, merged and was born in 1927 (Showa 2).
+Located in the middle of the Shinkawa district, it is a historic school with people who go to parents and children for three generations and four generations.
+In the mosaic painting, athletics such as shot throws, spear throws, and hurdles are depicted.

 ■Tsukudajima Elementary School (lower left photo)

 Opened in 1888 (Meiji 21) as Tsukudajima Hirone Elementary School.
-Genjiro Hosokawa, a fishery union on Tsukuda Island, played a central role in creating this elementary school in cooperation with the townspeople.
-Tsukuda Elementary School in Osaka, which was the origin of the name "Tsukuda Island", is a sister school.
-The mosaic will be surfing for the first time in the Tokyo 2020 Games.
+Genjiro Hosokawa, a fishery association on Tsukuda Island, played a central role in creating this elementary school in cooperation with the people of the town.
+It is said that Tsukuda Elementary School in Osaka, which was the origin of the name "Tsukuda Island", is a sister school.
+Mosaic painting is surfing for the first time at the Tokyo 2020 Games.

 ■Joto Elementary School (lower right photo)

-Kyobashi Showa Elementary School, which was born by the merger of Takarada Elementary School and Minamimakicho Elementary School, merged with Nihonbashi Castle Higashi Elementary School, and was born in 1962 (Showa 37).
-Due to the redevelopment of the Tokyo station square area where the school building was located, it is currently relocated to Sakamotocho Park.
-The new school building is in a high-rise building scheduled to be completed in 2021 (Ryowa 3).
+Kyobashi Showa Elementary School, which was born by the merger of Takarada Elementary School and Minamimakicho Elementary School, merged and was born in 1962 (Showa 37).
+Due to the redevelopment of the Tokyo station area where the school building was located, it is currently being relocated to Sakamotocho Park.
+The new school building is in a high-rise building scheduled to be completed in 2021 (Reiwa 3) (!)
 I'm going to move in.
-The school will enter on the first to fourth floors of the building, and the schoolyard will be properly built on the fourth floor.
-Mosaic painting is a "sitting volleyball" performed by athletes with lower limb disorders and upper limb amputation sitting.
+The school will enter the first to fourth floors of the building, and the schoolyard will be built properly on the fourth floor.
+Mosaic painting is a "sitting volleyball" that is performed while a player with lower limb disability or upper limb amputation sits.

 1-8-14, Harumi, Chuo-ku, Tokyo

-9-minute walk from Exit 10 of Tsukishima Station on the Toei Oedo Line, Tokyo Metro Yurakucho Line.
+9-minute walk from Tsukishima Station Exit 10 on the Tokyo Metro Yurakucho Line and Toei Oedo Line